Upscale private bedroom at Alpine Recovery Lodge featuring soft natural light, neutral tones, and a calm, boutique treatment environment in Utah.

 Is Detox Covered by Insurance?

-Many insurance plans help cover medical detox when it is medically necessary.
+Many insurance plans help cover detox when it is medically necessary.
 Alpine Recovery Lodge is in-network with many major insurance companies, and we also work with additional plans that may not be listed on this page.

 If you do not see your insurance listed, please complete our Verify Insurance form.
 Our admissions team can check whether we have a contract with your plan and explain your options—clearly and confidentially, with no promises or pressure.